yoavweiss/Responsive-Image-Container/README.md

 # Responsive Image Container

-This repo is meant to define how a responsive image format would look like.
+This repo specifies and prototypes a new responsive image container.
-Currently I'm just writing very raw ideas here, so bare with me.

-Tha basic principles I have in mind:
+## The basic principles:

-* Support image data in multiple formats, and especially WebP, JPEG-XR and JPEG.
+* Support image data in multiple formats, and especially WebP & JPEG-XR.
 * Image data will be represented in layers, each layer representing a certain resolution.
 * The first layer represents the lowest resolution image, and each layer above it